alexanderames/interview-prep/bloombergPractice.md

 ### Code examples

-First, let's learn using pseudocode so that we understand the overall concept
+First, let's learn using pseudo-code so that we understand the overall concept

 #### pseudo